 Charts-in-Financial-Models

-The outputs of your model will be coming from the calculations section.
-Regardless of how simple or complex your outputs are, always bring them into a separate worksheet for display purposes, even if it means some duplication.
-This will make it is easier to maintain your financial model.
+The results from your model stem from the calculations section.
+Whether your outputs are straightforward or intricate, it's advisable to bring them into a separate worksheet for display purposes.
+This applies even if it involves some duplication, as it simplifies the maintenance of your financial model.